State of Asset Tokenization 2026: Market Data, Trends, and What's Next

 What This Means for Crypto Lenders

 Regulatory confidence.
-The SEC guidance, GENIUS Act, and DTCC pilot collectively create a regulatory foundation that reduces the biggest risk factor for institutional adoption.
+The SEC guidance, GENIUS Act, and DTCC pilot collectively create a foundation that reduces the biggest risk factor for institutional adoption.

 Data Sources